 Do not dry clean pesticide contaminated clothing..
 This process is not recommended because it includes the use of solvents.
 Solvent may be recycled through dilution, filtration, activated charcoal adsorption or distillation.
 However, pesticides still may be present in recycled solvents, and can be transferred from one load to subsequent loads of dry cleaning.

-Copy this and post it in your washroom
+Copy the following and post it in your washroom.

 Frequently Asked Questions